Indirect Query Bayesian Optimization with Integrated Feedback: Methods

 In this section, we first propose a new policy called Conditional Max-value Entropy Search (CMES) to address our new setting.
-Then we propose a hierarchical search method in Algorithm \ref{alg: CMETS} to improve the computational efficiency and address the multi-resolution setting.
+Then we propose a hierarchical search method in Algorithm \ref{alg: CMETS} to improve the computational efficiency in the multi-resolution setting.
+We focus on the design of policy $\pi$ to recommend $a_t \in \mathcal{A}$ in this paper.
+For policy $\pi^\prime$, where no direct queries are available, we simply recommend $x$ with the maximum posterior mean of $f$, i.e. $x_t := {\arg\max}_{x \in \mathcal{X}} m_{t-1}(x)$.
+Note that in the IQBO setting, it is the policy $\pi$ which balances exploration and exploitation, while $\pi'$ simply posits the optimal input $x$ given the current knowledge (pure exploitation).